FREQUENTLY ASKED QUESTIONS

 A. Yes our weekend tickets include camping.
 Camping is free so you are not paying extra for it.
 However if you want to leave the site at anytime you can, but please be aware of that gates open at 8am and close at 9pm.
 But EXIT gates remain open so you can leave whenever you like.

 Q. Can we hire accommodation onsite?

-A. Yes, please see our camping page for details of beautiful tented structures which you can rent for the weekend.
+A. Yes, please see our accomodation page for details of beautiful tented structures which you can rent for the weekend.